Tanu Weds Manu Returns

-Tanu Weds Manu Returns is a 2015 Indian romantic comedy film directed by Aanand L. Rai which is a sequel to the 2011 film Tanu Weds Manu.
-R. Madhavan, Kangana Ranaut, Jimmy Sheirgill, Deepak Dobriyal, Swara Bhaskar and Eijaz Khan reprise their roles from the original film.
-Ranaut also portrays the additional role of a Haryanvi athlete in it.
+Tanu Weds Manu Returns is a 2015 Indian romantic comedy film directed by Aanand L. Rai, and is a sequel to the 2011 film Tanu Weds Manu.
+R. Madhavan, Kangana Ranaut, Jimmy Sheirgill, Deepak Dobriyal, Swara Bhaskar, and Eijaz Khan reprise their roles from the original film.
+Ranaut also portrays an additional role of a Haryanvi athlete in the sequel.
 The story, screenplay and the dialogues were written by Himanshu Sharma.
 The soundtrack and film score were composed by Krsna Solo and the lyrics were penned by Rajshekhar.
 Saroj Khan and Bosco–Caesar were the film's choreographers while the editing was done by Hemal Kothari.

 Principal photography began in October 2014 and the film was released on 22 May 2015.
 The film carries the story forward showing the next chapter in the couple's life.
-Tanu Weds Manu Returns holds the record for the highest first week collections ever for a female-driven film in India.
-Additionally, the film also held the former records for the highest single day earner ever for a female-driven film in India and the highest opening weekend collections for a women-centric film in India, until these records were surpassed by Ranaut's own Manikarnika: The Queen of Jhansi in 2019.
-It is the first Indian women-centric film to enter the ₹100 crore club.
-Made on a budget of ₹39 crore, the film earned a total of ₹255.3 crore globally and became one of the highest grossing Bollywood films.
-In May 2018, Box Office India reported that it is the highest-grossing Indian film driven by a female lead.
+Made on a budget of ₹39 crore, the film earned a total of ₹255.3 crore globally and became one of the highest-grossing Hindi film of 2015.
 It is also one of the highest-grossing Indian franchises.

 Tanu Weds Manu Returns received critical acclaim, with particular praise directed towards Ranaut's performance, with many considering it one of the best Bollywood sequels ever made.
 The film received 3 awards at the 63rd National Film Awards, including Best Actress (Ranaut).
 At the 61st Filmfare Awards, it received 3 awards, including Best Actress (Critics) (Ranaut).
 Film Companion listed Ranaut's performance in the film among the 100 greatest performances of the decade (2010s).